shauntriescode/tutorial-flexbox-crash-course/README.md

 # tutorial-flexbox-crash-course
-Followina tutorial, I created a responsive webpage with a flexbox layout
+Followingn a tutorial, I created a responsive webpage with a flexbox layout